pigarmahdar/Reflective-Sideboard/README.md

 ## A Note on the Build

 I didn’t build this to prove anything about software; I built it because I wanted to see if I could use Google AI Studio to turn an idea into something tangible.
 It’s brief, it’s sweet, and it’s good enough that I’m proud to use it.
 It’s my exploration into using AI as a tool for personal clarity, and I hope it offers you a little bit of that same space.

+*Technical Note: This was built through iterative prompting with Google AI Studio, leveraging modern web standards to keep your data local to your browser cache.
+It is a testament to the power of conversational AI as a tool for personal clarity.*

 *Reflective Sideboard is still evolving.
 If you find a bug, or if a prompt feels too loud, let me know.
 I’m still listening.*